 Singapore is one of the most stable countries in Asia and the SGX is one of the world’s most innovative stock markets as it allows for companies in all industries to trade.
 Among these, the SGX issued specific regulations and a secondary board for innovative and life sciences companies which seek to increase their capital.
 Also, the SGX is suitable for dividend stock investments.
 When adding the lower listing fees compared to other Asian jurisdictions, the SGX is the most appropriate choice for registration.

-If you want to list a company on the SGX or open a brokerage account, you can contact our company registration consultants in Singapore.
+If you want to list a company on the SGX or to open a company in Singapore, you can contact our company registration consultants.